-- On February 14, 2017, the Clearing Corporation of India Limited (CCIL) issued a consultation paper on recovery tools at the end of the prefunded default waterfall.
+• On February 14, 2017, CCIL issued a consultation paper on recovery tools at the end of the prefunded default waterfall.
 It proposes recovery tools to replenish the default fund when default fund resources are exhausted.
-These recovery tools include: - Auction (first round) with prefunded resources; - Cash call in proportion to default fund contributions; - Auction (second round) with contributed resources; - Forced allocation of residual positions of the defaulter to non-defaulters; and - Tear up of all positions of members who failed to honor the margin obligations on account of forced allocation.
+These recovery tools include:

+- Auction (first round) with prefunded resources; - Cash call in proportion to default fund contributions; - Auction (second round) with contributed resources; - Forced allocation of residual positions of the defaulter to non-defaulters; and - Tear up of all positions of members who failed to honor the margin obligations on account of forced allocation.